-Any use of force by a member of this department shall be documented promptly, completely, and accurately in an appropriate report, depending on the nature of the incident.
+Any use of force by a member of this department shall be documented promptly, completely and accurately in an appropriate report, depending on the nature of the incident.
 The officer should articulate the factors perceived and why he/she believed the use of force was reasonable under the circumstances.

-To collect data for purposes of training, resource allocation, analysis, and related purposes, the Department may require the completion of additional report forms, as specified in department policy, procedure, or law.
-See the Report Preparation Policy for additional circumstances that may require documentation.
+To collect data for purposes of training, resource allocation, analysis and related purposes, the Department may require the completion of additional report forms, as specified in department policy, procedure or law.

-300.5.1 NOTIFICATIONS TO SUPERVISORS
+300.5.1 NOTIFICATION TO SUPERVISORS